The Benefits of Working Out in the Morning

 Regular exercise not only can improve focus, but can also enhance cognition.
 Doing this in the morning could benefit you the rest of the day.

 Studies show teenagers who eat breakfast and exercise in the morning get higher scores on tests (4).
-Breakfast helps too, but exercising seems to make an impact as well.
+Sure, breakfast helps too, but exercise alone seems to have a noticeable impact.

 Exercise can also enhance your mood and decrease perceived stress levels (5).